 - Weather: either sunny and warm or romantic snowfall

 - The Black Forest (which isn't part of any of the aforementioned regions)

 - Lederhosen (often inaccurately depicted in places where they have never been traditional, e.g. most of Germany and all of Switzerland)

-- Tyrolean hats (little green felt hats with a feather in the band)
+- Tyrolean hats (little green felt hats with a tuft of fur in the band) or Oktoberfest hats

 - Huge, twirly or funny-looking moustaches

 - Monocles or glasses

 - Dirndl dresses (cf. Lederhosen for inaccurate geographical/cultural application)

 - Often overweight and with Gag Boobs